 สถานที่สำคัญในภูฏาน

-The three storeychorten- shaped temple representing hell, earth and heaven was built in 1421 by the iron-bridge builder ThangtongGyelpo.
-Also nicknamed The Changzampa, he was a great builder who built 58 iron bridges throughout Tibet and Bhutan and founded “Ache Lhamo” the Tibetan Opera.
-Legend has it that his opera performances raised the money he needed to build his iron bridges.
+The three-storey chorten-shaped temple representing hell, earth, and heaven was built in 1421 by the iron-bridge builder Thangtong Gyelpo.
+Also nicknamed The Changzampa, he was a great builder who constructed 58 iron bridges throughout Tibet and Bhutan and founded “Ache Lhamo,” the Tibetan Opera.
+Legend has it that his opera performances raised the funds needed to build his iron bridges.

-The ground floors holds statue of different forms of Buddhas, Avalokiteshvara, Guru Rinpoche andThangtonGyelpo.
-On the second floor are depictions of Mahakala on the outer wall with hundreds of deities andBardo on the interior wall, the intermediary state between death and rebirth.
-On the third floor of Dungtselhakang are Tantric deities.
-Depicted on the exterior wall are Guhyasamaja, Vajrabhairava, Cakrasamvara, Hevajra, Kalacakra, Vajravarahi and Mahamaya.
+The ground floor houses statues of various forms of Buddhas, Avalokiteshvara, Guru Rinpoche, and Thangtong Gyelpo.
+The second floor features depictions of Mahakala on the outer wall and hundreds of deities and Bardo (the state between death and rebirth) on the interior wall.
+The third floor showcases Tantric deities, including Guhyasamaja, Vajrabhairava, Cakrasamvara, Hevajra, Kalacakra, Vajravarahi, and Mahamaya.

-The lhakhang was restored in the year 1842 by the 25th Head Abbot of Bhutan, SherabGyeltshen.
-Beyond DungtseLhakhang, to the east of the road is PanaLhakhang, which is believed to have been built in the seventh century.
+The lhakhang was restored in 1842 by the 25th Head Abbot of Bhutan, Sherab Gyeltshen.
+Nearby, to the east of the road, lies Pana Lhakhang, believed to have been built in the seventh century.

 Standing regally on the hill above the Punakha valley, Khamsum Yulley Namgyal Chorten is a classic example of the amazing traditions and architecture of Asian countries.
 This chorten, however, is unique.
 Unlike other Buddhist institutes or colleges in Bhutan, it is not designed for community worship, monastic retreat or education.
 It is designed as a magical tool.
 It was built by Queen Mother Ashi Tshering Yangdon Wangchuck for heading off the negative forces and transmitting peace and harmony for all the living beings.